H_eval: A new hybrid evaluation metric for automatic speech recognition tasks: A hybrid evaluation metric

 \section{A hybrid evaluation metric}

-We see that the SD score is biased towards keywords that contribute more to the meaning of the sentence, and that it sometimes fails to give the remaining words an appropriate weightage.
-In this section, we propose a new hybrid evaluation metric that combines the SD score and NKER.
+In this section, we first discuss the methodology for generating the SD score, and BERTScore, followed by the limitations of them, and then propose our new hybrid evaluation metric.

+{\textbf{SD and BERTScore}: }Siamese models \cite{sbert} outperform other models in semantic textual similarity (STS) tasks, in which two models connected by a loss function are fed different inputs.
+We employ the RoBERTa model in the siamese configuration (SRoBERTa), followed by a mean pooling of the sentence embedding tensors to derive fixed size vectors for sentence pairs.
+To calculate the semantic distance, we use a sub-word tokenizer during the pre-processing stage, that learns to tokenize a corpus into `word pieces', starting from an initial alphabet containing all the characters in the corpus.
+These word pieces allow the models to accurately score similar sentences that share same tokens.
+Further, we use cosine similarity to compute the similarity between the two fixed sized embedding vectors generated by both the models.
+The SD \cite{semanticdistance} score between two sentences $S_1$ and $S_2$ is:

+where $e_{S_i}$ denotes the respective embedding vector generated from our model for a sentence $S_i$.
+SD is confined between 0 and 1, where lower scores indicate stronger semantic similarity, and vice versa.
+When subwords are present in the sentence, the SD score improves because of the subword tokenizer.
+For example, GT denotes the ground-truth and H1 and H2 are two hypotheses from the ASR model, i.e., GT = `Smoking', H1 = `Smoke', and H2 = `Something'.
+Then $\text{SD}(\text{GT},\text{H1} )$ = 0.09, which is less than $\text{SD}(\text{GT},\text{H2} )$ = 0.85.

 We begin with an example by demonstrating the limitations of SD.
-Consider GT as ``This is your captain speaking'', and let H1 be ``Ths s ur captain speaking'' and H2 be ``This is your kepten speaking''.
-Then $\text{SD}(\text{GT},\text{H1})$ = 0.22 and $\text{SD}(\text{GT},\text{H2})$ = 0.48 .
-The SNanoBERT model extracted the keywords `captain' and `speaking.'
-H1 has all of the keywords correct, but all of the non-keywords are incorrect.
-H2, all of the words except "captain" are correct.
-As a result, it is natural to select H2 as the best hypothesis with the fewest errors.
-However, the SD of H1 is still lower than that of H2, because the presence of `captain' preserves the meaning of the sentence and thus overrides the errors in the other non-keywords.
-Despite the fact that H2 has fewer errors, we tend to favour H1.
-SD appears to be a better metric for tasks where keywords are important.
-The solution is to arrive at a metric that considers both semantic correctness and the number of word errors.
+Consider GT as `This is your captain speaking', and let H1 be `des s ur captain speaking' and H2 be `This is your kepten speaking'.
+Then $\text{SD}(\text{GT},\text{H1})$ = 0.29 and $\text{SD}(\text{GT},\text{H2})$ = 0.41.
+We can see that `captain' and `speaking' are the keywords of the sentence.
+H1 has all the keywords correct, but all the non-keywords are incorrect.
+In case of H2, all the words except `captain' are correct.
+Although it is natural to select H2 as the best hypothesis as it is more interpretable and meaningful, SD of H1 lower than H2.
+Despite the fact that H2 has fewer errors, SD tends to favour H1 merely because keywords are correctly predicted.
+For instance, the mere presence of the keyword `captain' in H1 is neglecting the errors in the other non-keywords.
+The SD score is biased towards keywords that appear to add meaning to the sentence and sometimes fails to provide the remaining words an appropriate weightage.
+Thus, for ASR tasks, SD appears to be limited as a metric as it is specific to tasks where keywords are important.